adamfoneil/BlobBackup/README.md

 }
 ```
 The idea here is that `ApplicationImageBackup` trades the base class for an interface dependency `IBackupProcess`.
 You still need to implement `IBackupProcess` somewhere.
 In practice it would end up as the original `BackupProcess` base class.
 Having had a few minutes to ponder this, I see the appeal of this pattern since it gives `ApplicationImageBackup` more freedom to do its own thing.
 But for now I don't feel moved to adopt it here.

+# A few other notes
+See [Program.cs](https://github.com/adamfoneil/BlobBackup/blob/master/ConsoleApp/Program.cs) where this comes together.
+- I didn't really need to use a [ServiceCollection](https://github.com/adamfoneil/BlobBackup/blob/master/ConsoleApp/Program.cs#L21) as if this were a web app, but I did anyway.
+Not completely sure why.
+- I use [local dev secrets](https://github.com/adamfoneil/BlobBackup/blob/master/ConsoleApp/Program.cs#L9) to store connection strings, and make this safe to open source.
+In a more robust app, these would need to be in Key Vault or something.
+- I still struggle with configuring Serilog, and logging in general.
+I'm completely in favor of using `ILogger<T>` everywhere to avoid a concrete logging dependency.
+But I have to look at examples and documentation of how to set it up, like every single time I do it.
+-